 LIMR’s technology encompasses new uses of IDO inhibitors to enhance the activity of anti-angiogenic or antimetabolic drugs used to treat cancer or in other disease settings where ablation of a pathogenic blood vasculature is desired.

 Nausea after chemotherapy is a much-feared side effect.
 Yet not all patients experience it to the same degree, or even at all.
 Dr. Wallon developed a blood-based assay that can predict which patients will experience post-chemotherapy nausea.
 With that information, physicians can prescribe the right dosage of antiemetics to the right patients at the right time for a truly precision-medicine approach to patient treatment.

 The immunomodulatory enzyme IDO2, discovered by LIMR scientists, has been identified as an essential mediator of autoimmune disease.
-In multiple preclinical arthritis models, treatment with an IDO2-specific monoclonal antibody reduced auto-reactive T and B cell activation.
-Dr. Mandik-Nayak’s investigations have defined a pathway that allows for effective targeting of intracellular antigens previously considered inaccessible to antibody-based therapies.
+In preclinical models of rheumatoid arthritis (RA), systemic administration with a cell-permeable monoclonal antibody developed at LIMR that specifically binds IDO2 in B cells reduced the level of autoreactive T and B cell activation and alleviated pathogenic symptoms.
+LIMR’s investigators have defined a pathway that allows for effective targeting of intracellular antigens previously considered inaccessible to antibody-based therapies.

 Monoclonal antibody cloning

 Principal investigator: Scott Dessain, MD, PhD

 The Center for Human Antibody Technology (CHAT) is a facility at LIMR that uses a powerful human antibody cloning platform technology developed by Dr. Dessain.
 CHAT uses this platform along with a state-of-the-art, high throughput antibody production and screening facility to produce human antibodies for use in the treatment of infectious disease, cancer and neurological illnesses.
 CHAT can help academic investigators create their own human antibody therapeutics.